Dareka826/materia-kde/README.md

 # Materia KDE

 This is a fork of [Materia KDE](https://github.com/PapirusDevelopmentTeam/materia-kde) with only the window decorations part.
+The shadow has been removed.